Daniel-Kharrat/Protools-Reaper/README.md

 (it will install **Daniel Kharrat** and **ReaTeam Extensions**)

-After both repositories finish installing, restart reaper and you'll be ready to go
+After both repositories finish installing, **RESTART** reaper and you'll be ready to go

 ## You may need to do some tweaks on different computers